cengelhard/GalvCapstoneOne/README.md

 It could be argued that because loyalty correlates negatively with number of games played, and number of games played correlates strongly with rank, that we need to control our variable better.

 So I defined a new statistic called "controlledRank" which is equal to the player's rank divided by the number of games played.
-This number represents how much rank on average a player gains per game played.
+This number represents the increase in rank per game played.
 This may be a better representation of how loyalty affects performance.
 ![Loyalty vs ControlledRank](/loyalty_v_controlledRank.png?raw=true "Loyalty vs ControlledRank")

 In this figure, the data appears to confirm the superstition of players, but the correlation is weak.